run-ai/docs/docs/Researcher/best-practices/personal-applications.md

 This article explains the procedure to create personal applications.

 Applications are used for API integrations with Run:ai.
-An application contains a client secret.
-Using the client key you can obtain a token and use it within subsequent API calls.
+An application contains a client ID and a client secret.
+Using the client credentials you can obtain a token and use it within subsequent API calls.

 Personal applications are managed locally and assigned with the user's Access Rules to manage its permissions.
 TBD